vishvananda/sdxl-breeder/README.md

 prompt_embeds, _, pooled_prompt_embeds, _ = pipeline.encode_prompt(prompt)
 ```

-Note: For this experiment we are ignoring negative prompts
+Note: For this experiment, we are ignoring negative prompts

 While it is fun to play with this latent space (try replacing `prompt_embeds` with `torch.randn_like(prompt_embeds)`), what I want to do is deeper still.